Free financial education resources available as part of PSECU’s National Credit Union Youth Month observation

 Throughout the year, PSECU also provides support to organizations working to increase and improve youth financial capability.
 Additional information on the credit union’s community involvement is available in its 2018 Community Report Card.

-Opened in 1934, PSECU was founded by 22 ordinary people who made an extraordinary commitment to each other: To create a financial institution where pooled resources benefit all members.
-Today, we are a full-service credit union serving more than 450,000 members and have over $5 billion in assets.
-As a not-for-profit financial institution, our goal remains to help our members and their families achieve a better life.
+Opened in 1934, PSECU was founded by 22 ordinary people who pooled $90 and made an extraordinary commitment to each other: To create a financial institution where collective resources benefit all members.
+Today, PSECU continues that legacy as a leading full-service credit union managing more than $6 billion in assets and offering its over 450,000 members convenient anytime, anywhere digital banking options.
+PSECU was named a 2020 Best-In-State Credit Union by Forbes Magazine and a Best Credit Union of 2020 by GOBankingRates.
 For more information about PSECU, visit psecu.com.
-View ourCommunity Report Card to learn how we contribute to the greater good.
+View its Year In Review to learn how PSECU contributes to the greater good.